 For improved readability of block diagrams, each Simscape domain uses a distinct default color and line style for the connection lines.
 For more information, see Domain-Specific Line Styles.

 Physical signal ports carry signals between Simscape blocks.
 You connect them with regular connection lines, similar to Simulink signal connections.
 Physical signal ports are used in Simscape block diagrams instead of Simulink input and output ports to increase computation speed and avoid issues with algebraic loops.
 Physical signals can have units associated with them.
-You specify the units along with the parameter values in the block dialogs, and Simscape software performs the necessary unit conversion operations when solving a physical network.
+You specify the units along with the parameter values in the block dialogs and Property Inspector, and Simscape software performs the necessary unit conversion operations when solving a physical network.

 Simscape Foundation library contains, among other sublibraries, a Physical Signals block library.
 These blocks perform math operations and other functions on physical signals, and allow you to graphically implement equations inside the physical network.